martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/particles.md

 # Dev Guide: Particle Render Batches

 As outlined before, the [`RendererParticles`][1] class manages one [`RendererParticles_RenderBatch`][2] instance for each occurring combination of particle color and number of pins per side.
-The render batch class is responsible for rendering all particles with a specific color and number of pins.
+The render batch class itself is then responsible for rendering all particles with a specific color and number of pins.
 For this purpose, it stores a list of all registered particles matching these properties as well as a number of TRS matrices for each particle.
 The matrices are stored in lists of arrays of size 1023 so that each array can be submitted to a single instanced draw call.
 New arrays are added to the lists if necessary.